 Effects of Signed Exchange on Magento 2

-Signed Exchange have these impacts on our Magento 2 store –
+Signed Exchange has these impacts on our Magento 2 store –

 - Because of their privacy advantages over non-SXG formats, SXGs are excellent for prefetching.